nightcrewlab/NooXTS---Teamspeak-6-Overlay/README.md

 1. Download `NooXTSOverlay.exe` from the [latest release](https://github.com/nightcrewlab/NooXTS---Teamspeak-6-Overlay/releases/latest)
 2. Place it in its own dedicated folder (e.g. `C:\NooXTSOverlay\`)
+3. Configure the TeamSpeak 6 Remote Control API port — **see below**
-3. Launch **TeamSpeak 6** and make sure the Remote Control API is enabled
+4. Launch **TeamSpeak 6** and make sure the Remote Control API is enabled
-4. Run `NooXTSOverlay.exe` — TeamSpeak will prompt you to authorize the overlay
+5. Run `NooXTSOverlay.exe` — TeamSpeak will prompt you to authorize the overlay
-5. Click **Accept** in TeamSpeak
+6. Click **Accept** in TeamSpeak

 > ⚠️ **Important:** Always keep `NooXTSOverlay.exe` in its own folder.
 The overlay creates config files alongside the executable.

+---

+## 🔌 TeamSpeak 6 Remote Control API Setup

+The overlay connects to TeamSpeak 6 via its **Remote Control API** on port **6500**.
+You must configure this manually in TeamSpeak 6:

+1. Open **TeamSpeak 6**
+2. Go to **Settings → Remote Control API**
+3. Enable the Remote Control API
+4. Set the port to **`6500`**
+5. Save and restart TeamSpeak 6

+> ⚠️ **The default TS6 port may be different.** If the overlay cannot connect, double-check that the port in TeamSpeak matches **6500**.
+If you change the port in TeamSpeak, you will also need to update the port in the overlay's source code (`uri = "ws://127.0.0.1:6500"`).

 ---